vintasoftware/playbook/guidelines/guideline_javascript.md

   - **Sibling**: The source is an internal file in the same directory of the one that is importing it.
 - Sort sources in each group alphabetically.
 - Sort specifiers alphabetically.
-- While using React, keep the `React` and `PropTypes` imports always on top.
+- When using React, keep the `React` and `PropTypes` imports always on top.
 Here's an example of how these rules can be applied:

   ```javascript
   // main React imports